davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

 # IDE - Integrated Development Environment
 It is a tool that help to write, test, debug and run code.

-# Linter
-lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors, and suspicious constructs

 # Python Cloud IDE:
 https://replit.com/